sregocijo/simple-dmaic/PRD.md

 - **Success criteria**: Users can navigate between phases, see their progress, and have inputs persist across sessions

 ### AI-Powered Response Generation
-- **Functionality**: Use LLM to help users develop comprehensive answers to facilitation questions
+- **Functionality**: Use LLM to help users develop comprehensive answers to facilitation questions with specialized prompt context for each Define phase tool
-- **Purpose**: Overcome blank-page syndrome and generate professional documentation
+- **Purpose**: Overcome blank-page syndrome and generate professional documentation using best practices for each specific tool (COPQ, KANO, HOQ, etc.)
 - **Trigger**: User clicks "Generate with AI" button on any question
-- **Progression**: Button click → Analyze existing context → AI generates structured response → User reviews/edits → Save to state
+- **Progression**: Button click → Analyze existing context and other phase answers → Apply tool-specific AI prompt guidance → AI generates structured response → User reviews/edits → Save to state
-- **Success criteria**: Generated responses feel contextually relevant and professionally formatted
+- **Success criteria**: Generated responses feel contextually relevant, use proper methodology for each tool, and are professionally formatted

 ### BMAD Brainstorming Integration
 - **Functionality**: Offer specialized brainstorming techniques (Brainwriting, Mindmapping, Analogy, Displacement)